volcengine/verl/docs/start/install.rst

 - **Base Image**: Without inference and training frameworks, only basic dependencies are installed.
   Can directly install vllm or SGLang on top of it, without need of reinstall torch or CUDA.
 - **Application Image**: Stable version with inference and training frameworks installed.
-- **Preview Image**: Unstable version with the latest frameworks and features.
+- **Community Image**: Unstable version with the latest frameworks and features.

 The first two types of images are hosted on dockerhub `verlai/verl <https://hub.docker.com/r/verlai/verl>`_ repository, while the preview images are hosted on community repository.